By Kim Russell

 Now it's time to practice, practice, practice!

-Kim Becker has a B.S. in human physiology and is both a full-time exercise specialist and professional whitewater paddler of over seven years.
+Kim Russell has a B.S. in human physiology and is both a full-time exercise specialist and professional whitewater paddler of over seven years.
 She has won the Western Whitewater Championship Series from 2010-2013 and Wind River Festival from 2010-2013, and has also won the Northwest Creeking Competition from 2009-2013.